 Capital gains obtained by corporate income taxpayers or non-residents with a PE will be taxed at the applicable tax rate for corporate income tax or non-resident income tax for the recipient.
-The exemption for double taxation of capital gains included in the Corporate Income Tax Act cannot be claimed.
+The 95 per cent exemption for double taxation of capital gains included in the Corporate Income Tax Act cannot be claimed.